Gaining access to mentors and other important resources can benefit your diverse-owned business.

 What is the difference between a mentor and a sponsor?

 Mentorship centers around guidance such as coaching, goal setting, or accountability.
-Sponsorship includes mentorship plus resources like access to capital, key relationships, and influence to support key business endeavors.3
+Sponsorship includes mentorship plus resources like access to capital, key relationships, and influence to support key business endeavors.2

 What does an ideal mentorship relationship look like?

 There are no hard and fast rules when it comes to mentorship.
 Providing advice, guidance, and goal setting is a great start.
-An ideal mentor is a seasoned professional in your industry who wants to pass on what they’ve learned.
+An ideal mentor is a seasoned professional or senior leader in your industry who has had career success and wants to pass on what they’ve learned.
 Mentors with special expertise can provide insight on critical topics like taxation, raising capital, scaling, marketing, technology, and more.

 What does an ideal sponsorship relationship look like?